EHGCN: Hierarchical Euclidean-Hyperbolic Fusion via Motion-Aware GCN for Hybrid Event Stream Perception: Conclusion

 \section{Conclusion}

-In this paper, we propose EHGCN, employing adaptive sampling to attenuate chaotic noise.
-Subsequently, we capture motion correlations among events through an MVF-driven motion-aware hypergraph.
+In this paper, we propose a novel event perception approach called EHGCN.
+First, we effectively reduce chaotic noise through distribution-aware event sifting, providing a clear data foundation for subsequent perception tasks.
+Next, we capture motion correlations among events using a MRF-optimized motion-aware hypergraph.
 Finally, we propose a Euclidean-hyperbolic GCN to fuse the information densely aggregated and hierarchically modeled in local Euclidean and global hyperbolic spaces, respectively, to achieve a hybrid event perception.
-And experiments on three different datasets show that EHGCN outperforms SOTA methods in perception tasks such as object detection and recognition, while achieving a satisfying balance between accuracy and computational efficiency.
-We believe that our findings highlight the potential of non-Euclidean geometric learning and complex topological modeling in advancing the frontier of event stream perception.
-Future work will explore integrating EHGCN with multi-modal sensors and scaling to dense real-time detection pipelines in autonomous systems.
+Experimental results on multiple public datasets and our constructed EVMars-Detection dataset demonstrate that EHGCN outperforms existing SOTA methods in event perception tasks such as object detection and recognition, while achieving a favorable balance between accuracy and computational efficiency.

+In future work, we will further explore the potential of hyperbolic geometry for event representation learning by jointly modeling color cues, spatio-temporal structures, and motion dynamics.
+Meanwhile, we will investigate more comprehensive hybrid perception frameworks that integrate RGB-event information and multi-modal representations, aiming to advance geometric learning-based event perception in complex real-world scenarios.